Push–pull strategy

-The business terms push and pull originated in logistics and supply chain management, but are also widely used in marketing and in the hotel distribution business.
+In business strategy, push strategies generally involve producers acting in anticipation of consumer demand, while pull strategies involve producers acting in response to expressed demand.
+Push and pull strategies are widely used in logistics, supply chain management, and marketing.

-Walmart is an example of a company that uses the push vs. pull strategy.

 Supply-chain management

 Complete definition

 There are several definitions on the distinction between push and pull strategies.
 Liberopoulos (2013) identifies three such definitions: